Neural Network Models

 Neural network models are considered “black-box” models because they are complex and hard to decipher relationships between predictor variables and the target variable.
 However, if the focus is on prediction, these models have the potential to model very complicated patterns in data sets with either continuous or categorical targets.

 The concept of neural networks was well received back in the 1980’s.
 However, it didn’t live up to expectations.
-Support vector machines (SVM’s) overtook neural networks in the early 2000’s as the popular “back-box” model.
+Support vector machines (SVM’s) overtook neural networks in the early 2000’s as the popular “black-box” model.
 Recently there has been a revitalized growth of neural network models in image and visual recognition problems.
 There is now a lot of research in the area of neural networks and “deep learning” problems - recurrent, convolutional, feedforward, etc.

 Neural networks were originally proposed as a structure to mimic the human brain.
 We have since found out that the human brain is much more complex.
 However, the terminology is still the same.
 Neural networks are organized in a network of neurons (or nodes) through layers.
 The input variables are considered the neurons on the bottom layer.
 The output variable is considered the neuron on the top layer.
-The layers in between, called hidden layers, transform the input variables through non-linear methods to try and best model output variable.
+The layers in between, called hidden layers, transform the input variables through non-linear methods to try and best model the output variable.

 Single Hidden Layer Neural Network